Skip to Content

 A purple belt already is progressing slowly towards the advanced level of BJJ and is currently developing their skills better.

-The brown belts are already considered at an advanced level of bjj and are tweaking and improving their techniques as they get ready to move to black belt.
+Brown belts are already considered at an advanced level of bjj and are tweaking and improving their techniques as they get ready to move to black belt.

 How long to get a brown belt in BJJ

 How long does it take to get a brown belt in BJJ?
-Note that each and every practitioner of BJJ has a different journeyand likely different timeline.
+Note that each and every practitioner of BJJ has a different journey and likely different timeline.

 But the average one can get their brown belt in between 6-9 years.
 Some may get it earlier or later than others but this does not mean that they are less better or greater than others.